Moab's New Academic Building

 Contribute to the new Moab campus building with a donation.Donate

-- MHTN Architects and Hogan construction have been hired by the Utah Department of Facilities Construction and Management and have begun the programming phase.
+MHTN Architects and Hogan and Associates Construction have been hired by the Utah Department of Facilities Construction and Management and have begun the construction phase.